Updated: May 10, 2021

 5Q.
 Will there be enough vaccines for everyone?

-A. Yes, but not immediately.
-The biggest challenge we currently face is a shortage of vaccines.
+A. At the present time there appears to be an ample supply of vaccines for all individuals 18 years old and older.
 Since taking office, the Biden Administration has taken steps to ramp up vaccine production and improve distribution.
-President Biden announced that the United States is on track to have enough vaccine supply for all American adults in May 2021, however distributing the vaccine could take even longer.
+President Biden announced that the United States is on track to have enough vaccine supply for all American adults in May 2021, and is well on its way to meeting this goal.

 6Q.
 How much will the vaccine cost?

-A. It will be free.
+A. The vaccines are free.
 The federal government purchased the vaccine with taxpayer money.
-Vaccination providers will be able to charge an administration fee for giving the shot to someone.

 A. So far, all three vaccines have shown to be very safe.
 In exceptionally rare cases, individuals have had severe allergic reactions.
 The CDC says these cases have occurred in only 2 – 5 people out of every 1 million people vaccinated with the Moderna or Pfizer vaccine in the United States.
 Individuals who have a history of severe allergic reactions to food and medication may want to consult with their doctor before getting vaccinated.